Meaning of the Phrasal Verb

 English teaching for English Language Learners (ELL) who are learning to speak English as a Second Language (ESL) or English as an Additional Language (EAL)

 freeze out someone

-act in a cold and unfriendly way that clearly excludes someone from something
+- not include someone in a cold and unfriendly way that clearly excludes that person from something

 1. Maria doesn’t like Josh, so she is trying to freeze him out of our group of friends.
 She doesn’t want us to invite him when we go out, she won’t answer his texts, and she ignores him when we’re all together.

-2. The high housing prices are freezing out single-income families.
+2. The high housing prices are freezing out many first-time home buyers.